 See more details on all the functions in the Reference.

-For detailed usage, see the Quick Start Vignette (work in progress).
+For detailed usage, see the Quick Start Vignette.

 Limitations

-Currently, rJavaEnv only supports major Java versions such as 8, 11, 17, 21, 22.
+Currently, rJavaEnv only supports major Java versions such as 8, 11, 15 to 24 and any newer version.
 The download and install functions ignore the minor version of the Java distribution and just downloads the latest stable subversion of the specified major version.
 This is done to simplify the process and avoid the need to update the package every time a new minor version of Java is released.
 For most users this should be sufficient, but this is substandard for full reproducibility.

 The main limitation is that if you want to switch to another Java environment, you will most likely have to restart the current R session and set the JAVA_HOME and PATH environment variables to the desired Java environment using rJavaEnv::java_env_set().
 This cannot be done dynamically within the same R session due to the way Java is initialized in R, particularly with the rJava-dependent packages such as r5r.
 With packages like opentripplanner, that performs Java calls using command line, you can switch Java environments dynamically within the same R session as much as you want.